- 5 pounds chicken wings

 Reviews for Tangy Barbecue Wings

 "I just made these for a tailgaiting party and they were delicious!!
-We don't like things too spicy, so I only used 1 cup of the hot and spicy ketchup with 1 1/2 cups of regular ketchup and the flavor was perfect!!
+The flavor was perfect!!
 A keeper for sure!"

 "Good recipe, but I felt there was too much vinegar.
 I ended up adding double the amount of honey along with 1/4 cup brown sugar.
 I would definitely make these again, but next time would first cut back on the amount of vinegar.
 I also used regular ketchup, since I wanted a little more mellow taste."